ableinc/pyreact/README.md

 # PyReact
 The goal of the repo is to introduce a pythonic web application tool similar to ReactJS.
 As you look through the code or build with PyReact you will notice similarities between the two; this is the point.
 You should be able to move between the two (PyReact & ReactJS) with ease and without the need to learn an entire new flow.

-Release State: Alpha (Do not use for production)
+Release State: Beta (cautious using in production)

 # Requirements
 1. Python 3.6+